 Summer Breakaway Youth 3-on-3 Tournament presented by the Ottawa Senators Hockey Programs

 Kick off your summer break with a fun, single-day tournament for players of all skill levels from IP to Midget.
-All players are guaranteed a minimum of four, fast-paced games on Saturday, June 16.
+With recreational and competitive divisions, all players are guaranteed a minimum of four, fast-paced games on Saturday, June 15, 2019.

-Register a whole team (6 skaters and a goalie) for the incredibly low cost of just $360 for all divisions.
+Register a whole team (6 skaters and a goalie) for the incredibly low cost of just $385!

-- All players are guaranteed a minimum of four cross-ice games, played using half-hour blocks at the Richcraft Sensplex.
+- All teams guaranteed a minimum of four cross-ice games, played using half-hour blocks at the Richcraft Sensplex.

 - Body checking is not allowed at any division, to ensure an enjoyable game for all.